for developers and administrators

 Working off of the response date, remittance of funds occurs pre-defined number of days after approval is received from the processor, while working off of the funding date, remittance of funds occurs pre-defined number of days after funds are received from the processor.
 The pre-defined, fixed number of days is called remittance period.

-Depending on remittance basis used, values for ACH, Credit Card and Amex remittance periods may vary.
-They may be used to provide additional time for reconciliation and auditing, as well as, to delay or advance certain types of deposits (e.g. delay ACH or advance Amex) to unify all remittances into a single deposit.
+Depending on remittance basis used, values for direct debit, Credit Card and Amex remittance periods may vary.
+They may be used to provide additional time for reconciliation and auditing, as well as, to delay or advance certain types of deposits (e.g. delay direct debit or advance Amex) to unify all remittances into a single deposit.

 Remittance source is a bank account from which funds for specific types of transactions will be remitted.
 The notion of remittance source is designed to accommodate scenarios when single merchant processes through multiple processors and each of the processors deposits to a separate bank account.
 For such cases, when remittance process occurs money has to be pulled from different accounts.

-UniPay supports four types of remittance sources (bank accounts that could be used as the source of funds): one for credit and debit card deposits, one for ACH deposits, one for American Express deposits and one for commission remittances.
+Gateway supports four types of remittance sources (bank accounts that could be used as the source of funds): one for credit and debit card deposits, one for direct debit deposits, one for American Express deposits and one for commission remittances.

 Security mechanism is a system of elements allowing to control how users can access the system as well as perform different tasks.
-User access is defined through three aspects - actions, functions and data access.
+User access is defined through three aspects:

-Actions aspect deals with actions that a user can perform within the system.
+— Actions - deals with actions that a user can perform within the system.
 For example, access different perspectives and forms and perform tasks within these forms.
-This is controled by
+This is controlled by

-Data access aspect deals with data that a user has access to, for example, data associated with particular merchant, reseller, etc. This is controlled by
+— Data access - deals with data that a user has access to, for example, data associated with a particular merchant, reseller, etc. This is controlled by

 data access policy

-Functions aspect deals with functions that a user can fulfil within the various business processes implemented in the system.
+— Functions - deals with functions that a user can fulfill within the various business processes implemented in the system.
 This is controlled by

-Permission represents a user’s ability to perform a particular action within the system on the lower level.
-A user can view or modify the elements of the system or access different forms and do different actions within these forms.
+Permission represents the ability to perform a particular action within the system on the lower level.
+A user with a particular permission can perform the corresponding action (e.g. view or modify the elements of the system or access different forms and do different actions within these forms).
 Permissions are associated with the security roles, allowing to control the access level of a particular user.
 They are also assigned to various elements of the user interface, defining what permissions will be nessesary for a user to have access to the forms and be able to execute the actions on the user interface or within the API.

-Privilege represents a user’s ability to access a part of the system that shares an API or user interface.
-Now, there are five privileges in the gateway:
+Privilege represents the ability to access a particular API or gateway user interface.
+There are seven privileges that can be granted to the users in the gateway.

-User Interface – allows a user to access functionality of the user interface.
-By default, this privilege is assigned only to human users.
+— User Interface – allows a user to access functionality of the user interface.

-Processing API - allows a user to access functionality related to transaction processing.
-This privilege can be assigned only to service users.
+— Processing API - allows a user to access functionality related to transaction processing.

-Management API - allows a user to access functionality related to the settings setup of merchants, portfolios, etc. This privilege can be assigned only to service users.
-In addition, along with this privilege, a security role needs to be set up.
+— Management API - allows a user to access functionality related to the settings setup of merchants, portfolios, etc. In addition, along with this privilege, a security role must be set up.

-Billing API - allows a user to access functionality related to reccuring billing.
-This privilege can be assigned only to service users.
+— Billing API - allows a user to access functionality related to reccuring billing.

-TMS API - allows a user to access functionality related to the terminal management system: configuration changes, activation of the terminals, parameters setup, etc. This privilege can be assigned only to service users.
+— TMS API - allows a user to access functionality related to the terminal management system: configuration changes, activation of the terminals, parameters setup, etc.

 Security role is a combination of